fstevens30/fstevens30/readme.md

 <a href="https://m.me/flynnthesloth"><img src="https://img.shields.io/badge/_Messenger-00B2FF?style=for-the-badge&logo=messenger&logoColor=white"></a>

 - I am interested in all things software development :art:
-- I want to learn more about React and React Native specifically for iOS development. :thought_balloon:
+- I want to learn more about mobile devlopment for iOS with SwiftUI :thought_balloon:
 - I am looking to collaborate on anything! :smile:
 - Currently living in Christchurch, New Zealand :sun_with_face: